Free Garage Door Software,

 Tiered Spring & Opener Estimates

-For replacement springs, opener installs, and full doors, send a digital proposal with three side-by-side options: Good (basic 10K-cycle spring, 1-yr warranty), Better (25K-cycle torsion spring with new bearings and rollers, 5-yr warranty), Best (matched 25K-cycle pair, new cables, full safety hardware, lifetime warranty + an annual safety visit).
+For replacement springs, opener installs, and full doors, send a digital proposal with three side-by-side options: Good (basic 10K-cycle spring, 1-yr warranty), Better (25K-cycle torsion spring with new bearings and rollers, 5-yr warranty), Best (matched 25K-cycle pair, new cables, full safety hardware, lifetime warranty plus an annual safety visit).
 The homeowner taps the option they want, signs from their phone, and pays the deposit — all from the kitchen.
-Operators report ~30-40% of customers self-select up to "Better" or "Best" when the options are visual side-by-side, vs picking the cheapest when the tech reads them out loud over the spring tension.
+Operators report 30-40% of customers self-select up to "Better" or "Best" when the options are visual side by side, versus picking the cheapest when the tech reads them out loud over the spring tension.
+The up-sell happens on the customer's screen, on their schedule, not under pressure in the driveway.

 Customer Photo & Video Triage

 "My door makes a grinding sound" used to mean a free trip just to look at it.
-Now the homeowner shoots a 15-second clip of the noise, snaps the model and serial number off the existing opener, attaches a photo of the cone with the spring weight stamped on it, and sends it all through the booking form.
-You triage from your phone before you leave, call the right gear kit or torsion spring out of inventory, and roll one truck instead of two.
-The same photo log lives on the customer record, so when she calls back four years later about the opener that finally died, you've already got the model number and the spring weight in the file — no second trip to read a sticker.
+Now the homeowner shoots a 15-second clip of the noise, snaps the model and serial off the existing opener, attaches a photo of the cone with the spring weight stamped on it, and sends it all through the booking form.
+You triage from your phone before you leave, pull the right gear kit or torsion spring, and roll one truck instead of two.
+The same photo log lives on the customer record, so when she calls back four years later about the opener that finally died, you've already got the model number and spring weight in the file — no second trip to read a sticker.

 Recurring Annual Safety & Lubricant Plans

 Sell an annual maintenance agreement — say, $129/yr for a safety inspection, lubrication of hinges and rollers, balance test, and force/sensor adjustment, or $189/yr that adds priority dispatch and a discount on the next spring — and Menutize charges the card automatically every renewal, schedules the visit on your Google Calendar, and texts the homeowner a reminder the week of.
-Your shop gets predictable cash flow even in slow months, the homeowner gets priority dispatch the next time a spring snaps, and you stop hand-tracking which customer paid for what plan in a Google Sheet.
-Most garage door shops on Menutize have 20-30% of revenue locked into recurring agreements within a year — and a maintenance customer who's already on file is who you sell the next $3,800 full-door install to.
+Your shop gets predictable cash flow even in slow months, the homeowner gets priority dispatch the next time a spring snaps, and you stop hand-tracking who paid for what plan in a Google Sheet.
+A maintenance customer already on file is who you sell the next $3,800 full-door install to.

 Three Things Every Garage Door Pro Wishes They Had